-The password may seem like a pretty nondescript and unessential entity in your life, but we cannot over-emphasis how important it is.
+Your password may be something you ‘set and forget’, but it’s actually your knight in shining armour.
+We cannot over-emphasis how important it is.
 Weak passwords are a massive security risk on a personal and a business level.
-They are the only thing between all your information and all those hackers with bad intentions.
-Who if given the chance, will literally ruin your business or your life.
+They’re the only thing between all your information and all those hackers with bad intentions.
+Who, if given the chance, will literally ruin your business.

 – Stay away from words or word pairs that appear in the dictionary.
 Hacker software can test the entire dictionary in no time at all